-Seine - river and region
+Seine - River and Region

 Discover the most beautiful areas in France during your cruise on the Seine.
 The starting point of every trip is the city of love – Paris.
 This city’s indescribable flair is in sharp contrast to the idyllic romance of the Seine valley.
 Numerous turns and meanderings lead you to the orchards used for Calvados, lavender fields, vineyards and palaces.
 This cruise brings Monet’s paintings to life.